TinCanTech/easy-tls/EasyTLS-CREDITS.md

 ### In some sort of order:
 ```
-ecrist		- Like Tron; Fights for (and against) the user
 mattock		- Unmatched dedication
 cron2		- Even cron needs a tireless backup
 dazo		- The future